Positive contractive projections in Schatten Spaces: Description of 1-complemented subspaces and background

 \end{enumerate} \end{remark}

-The following lemma allows us to restrict, in the definitions \ref{type123}, \ref{type4} and \ref{type56}, to the case where the operators $a$, $a_i$ are positive and injective.
+The following lemma allows us to restrict, in Definition \ref{type123}, Definition \ref{type4} and Definition \ref{type56}, to the case where the operators $a$, $a_i$ are positive and injective, which slightly simplifies the description of Theorem \ref{thmAF}.
 For example, let $I$ be a countable index set, and let $a\in S^p(H_1)$.
-If a space $X\subset S^p(H)$ is equivalent to \(\S_I^p\otimes a\), then there exists a positive and injective operator $\alpha \in S^p(K_1)$, such that $X$ is equivalent to \(\S_I^p\otimes \alpha\).
+If a subspace $X$ of the space $S^p(H)$ is equivalent to \(\S_I^p\otimes a\), then there exists a positive and injective operator $\alpha \in S^p(K_1)$, such that $X$ is equivalent to \(\S_I^p\otimes \alpha\).

 \begin{lemma} Let $Z$ be a Banach space, $n\in\Ndb$ an integer, and for $i=1,\ldots ,n$, let $H_i$, $K_i$, $H_i'$ be Hilbert spaces.
 Assume that $\psi_i : Z\to S^p(H_i,K_i)$ is an isometry, and $a_i\in S^p(H_i')\setminus\{0\}$.
-Set \(H_i''= Ker(a_i)^\perp\), and denote by $\alpha_i: H_i''\to H_i''$ the restriction of the operator $|a_i|$.
+Set \(H_i''= \operatorname{Ker}(a_i)^\perp\), and denote by $\alpha_i: H_i''\to H_i''$ the restriction of the operator $|a_i|$.
 Then the two subspaces and are equivalent. \end{lemma} \begin{proof} We first prove the following equivalence relation, For $1\leq i\leq n$, denote by \(a_i = u_i|a_i|\) the polar decomposition of $a_i$.
 Then, we define a partial isometry as follows To prove the equivalence relations, observe that

 Now, denote by $s_i : H_i'\to H_i''$ the orthogonal projection onto $H_i''$.
-Then $s_is_i^* = I_{H_i''}$, and $s_i^*s_i = s(|a_i|)$.
-Using the identities and the partial isometries \(V:= (I_{K_1}\otimes s_1,\ldots ,I_{K_n}\otimes s_n)\) and \( W:=(I_{H_1}\otimes s_1, \ldots ,I_{H_n}\otimes s_n),\) we obtain
+Then $s_is_i^* = \operatorname{Id}_{H_i''}$, and $s_i^*s_i = \operatorname{s}(|a_i|)$.
+Using the identities and the partial isometries \(V:= (\operatorname{Id}_{K_1}\otimes s_1,\ldots ,\operatorname{Id}_{K_n}\otimes s_n)\) and \( W:=(\operatorname{Id}_{H_1}\otimes s_1, \ldots ,\operatorname{Id}_{H_n}\otimes s_n),\) we obtain

 Hence \(Y\sim X_2\), and therefore \(X_1\sim X_2\). \end{proof}